laminthurein1411/web-screenshot-action/README.md

     url: https://github.com/Shresht7/web-screenshot-action
 ```

-The screenshot will be saved as `screenshot.png` by default.
+The screenshot will be saved as `screenshot.png`.
 The file-path and type can be changed using [input parameters](#-inputs).

-if `shouldCreateArtifacts` is set to `true`, an [artifact](https://help.github.com/en/actions/configuring-and-managing-workflows/persisting-workflow-data-using-artifacts) will be created with the screenshots.
+if `shouldCreateArtifacts` is set to `true`, an [artifact](https://help.github.com/en/actions/configuring-and-managing-workflows/persisting-workflow-data-using-artifacts) will be created with the generated screenshots.

 Intended to be used as a sub-task in some other workflow, this action's only job is to generate the screenshots.
 What you do with them is up to you.
-See [example](#-workflow-example).
+See [example workflow](#-workflow-example).

 ---